Find out what changes you need to report to HMRC, how to report them and what to if you want to cancel your registration.

 - a person’s fit and proper or approved status

 - criminal convictions for money laundering offences in your business

 - new or additional premises

 - premises which should be de-registered because they’re no longer used for business activities covered by the Money Laundering Regulations

 When to report changes

-You must report any changes in your registration details to HMRC within 30 days of a change taking place.
-If you’re reporting something that’s incorrect in your details you should do this within 30 days of discovering the mistake.
+You must report any changes or mistakes in your registration details within 30 days of the change or the discovery of the mistake.